Financial planning tools and services to put you on the path to the future you want

 While we can’t prevent the next pandemic and there is not much we can do about war, inflation, the coming energy crunch, or the bouncing stock market, there are things you can do to improve your own financial situation – even with all the new uncertainties.

 Here are 10 financial well being tips that you can use, no matter what is going on in the world.
 Improve your financial well-being today and for the future.

 Whatever your account balances say now, it doesn’t matter if you don’t have to withdraw the money.

 The stock market goes up and down in the short term.
 Over the long haul, it has historically done nothing but go up.
 Even a worst case year-, two-year, five-year or longer contraction of the economy will eventually rebound assuming that history holds true.

 There is no reason to sell if you don’t need the money.
 You will only be taking the losses.
-The losses are not a sure thing, not your reality, unless you sell.
+The losses are not a sure thing, not at all a reality, unless you sell.

 A financial wellness tip, is to focus on what you can control now.
 Financial uncertainty can feel overwhelming.
 And, absolutely no one knows what is going to happen to our economy.
 But, you can assess how you are doing today.

-In the absence of being able to tell the future, it is important that you create some plans AND backup plans for your current and future finances.
+In the absence of being able to tell the future, it is important that you run worst case scenarios and create plans AND backup plans for your current and future finances.
 Facing the worst possible scenario is one proven way to overcome anxiety.
 In most cases, you’ll find that the worst case either isn’t that bad or it can be addressed.

-Don’t just worry about what is going to happen to your finances, go ahead and run some scenarios and find out.
+Don’t just worry about what is going to happen to your finances, run scenarios and find out.
 No matter what, in all possible eventualities, you will probably find that you can make things be okay.